HardlyDifficult/Tutorials/Chapter2.md

 When you press space, JumpMovement adds force to the entity causing it to jump up.
 But you can spam the space bar to fly away.

-A sound should play everytime you jump, you can adjust the volume in the AudioSource component.
+A sound should play every time you jump, you can adjust the volume in the AudioSource component.

 Like with walking, we use two separate components for this mechanic.
 JumpMovement enables the actual jump itself, allowing it to be used on another entity if we choose, and the PlayerController reads input in order to initiate jumps.